 Big Bend National Park

-Serving as a natural border between Texas and Mexico, Big Bend National Park is a Texas gem lodged in the far southwest corner of the state.
-Big Bend National Park was established in 1944 by Congress and contains 800,000 acres of unique terrain.
+Serving as a natural border between Texas and Mexico, Big Bend National Park is a national gem nestled in the far southwest corner of Texas.
+Big Bend National Park was established in 1944 b and contains 800,000 acres of unique terrain.
 Rivers, canyons, waterfalls, hot springs, mountains, desert and forest all combine to make this geological feat.
-As Ludwig Bemelmans described it, "No words can tell you, and no painter hold it.
-It is only to be visited and looked at with awe, it will make you breathe deeply whenever you think of it, for you have inhaled eternity."

 While simply driving through the park is a treat, getting out and engaging with the land is what makes Big Bend come alive.